NIS 5 billion

 2

-Aesthetic defects in the product and packaging defects
+Aesthetic defects in products or packaging

 3